Frederick-S/SharePoint-App-FileEditor/README.md

 # Introduction
-A simple SharePoint 2013 app to display current web content structure in tree view.
+A SharePoint 2013 app to edit JavaScript or CSS files.

 # Usage
 1. Deploy the app with Visual Studio.